Keep-You-In-Mind/quadruped-robot/README.md

 first，run Initial.m.

-second,run this model in simulink.
+second,run this model(quadrupedRobot.slx) in simulink.

 Then it starts running.